avinetworks/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `transient_shared_memory_max` - (Optional) The threshold for the transient shared config memory in the se.
 Allowed values are 0-100.
 Field introduced in 20.1.1.
 Unit is percent.
 * `udf_log_throttle` - (Optional) This setting limits the number of udf logs generated per second per core on this se.
 Udf logs are generated due to the configured client log filters or the rules with logging enabled.
 Default is 100 logs per second.
 Set it to zero (0) to deactivate throttling.
 Field introduced in 17.1.3.
 Unit is per_second.
 * `use_hyperthreaded_cores` - (Optional) Enables the use of hyper-threaded cores on se.
 Requires se reboot.
 Field introduced in 20.1.1.
 * `use_objsync` - (Optional) Enable interse objsyc distribution framework.
 Field introduced in 20.1.3.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `use_standard_alb` - (Optional) Use standard sku azure load balancer.
 By default cloud level flag is set.
 If not set, it inherits/uses the use_standard_alb flag from the cloud.
 Field introduced in 18.2.3.
 * `vcenter_clusters` - (Optional) Dict settings for serviceenginegroup.
 * `vcenter_datastore_mode` - (Optional) Enum options - vcenter_datastore_any, vcenter_datastore_local, vcenter_datastore_shared.